-This is the agile retrospective most people are familiar with and a great place to start if you’re new to running retrospectives.
 In a Start, Stop, Continue retrospective meeting you focus on new things your team should start, old habits or practices that aren’t working and should stop, and the good things that should continue.
 It’s an excellent way to iterate and refine processes, improve projects, or unify teams.
+And it's a great place to start if you’re new to running retrospectives.

 The Four Ls retrospective format takes the Start, Stop, Continue method and goes one step further.
 Instead of splitting issues into positives and negatives, the four Ls allows for some neutral middle ground.
 The “learned” section can help you identify lessons that affected the project or process, identify gaps in knowledge in the team, and even help you improve onboarding for new team members.